griffithlab/rnaseq_tutorial_wiki/Intro-to-AWS-Cloud-Computing.md

 ls
 ```

+The `chmod 600 AWS-Tutorial.pem` command changes the permissions of your key file so that only you can read it.
+This is an important security setting.
+If you attempt to log into your instance using a key file with inappropriate permissions, the log in command may fail.
+So you should always perform this command on any new key file (or copy of such a file) before attempting to use it to log into an instance.

 ###Step 9.
 Reviewing launch status
 Once you have launched your instance you will be presented with yet another review page.
 When you are ready, proceed to the next step by hitting the `View Instances` button.